 Work continues on the restart plan for the Summit Property.
-Management has completed a re-survey of the underground mine and has updated the mine plans accordingly resulting in an update to the 2014 preliminary economic assessment, supporting a 7-year mine life with average annual production of 14,700 gold equivalent ounces at an all-in sustaining cash cost of \$864 per ounce of gold.
-The Company continues to work with financing providers and off-take partners to put in place a financing package to facilitate the re-start of operations at the Summit Property as soon as possible.
+Management has completed a re-survey of the underground mine and has updated the mine plans accordingly resulting in an update to the 2014 preliminary economic assessment, supporting a 7-year mine life with average annual production of 14,700 gold equivalent ounces, including a significant silver component.
+A full engineering survey of the in-situ mining equipment was conducted in April 2023 which has identified approximately \$1 million of expected savings on the capital re-start cost of the project as a result of the good condition of the majority of the equipment.
+The Company continues to work with financing providers and off-take partners, with several indicative term-sheets received to date, to put in place a non-dilutive financing package to facilitate the re-start of operations at the Summit Property as soon as possible.